$L^p$ estimates for fractional schrodinger operators with kato class potentials: Introduction

 with initial condition

-Here $V(x)$ belongs to the higher order Kato class $K_{2\alpha}(\mathbbm{R}^n)$(see the Definition \ref{def1.1}), the fractional Laplacian $(-\triangle)^\alpha$ is defined as a Fourier multiplier with symbol $|\xi|^{2\alpha}$.
-For $\alpha\in (0,1)$, equation \eqref{equ1.01}-\eqref{equ1.02} was introduced by Laskin \cite{Laskin} as a result of extending the Feynman path integral, from the Brownian-like to Levy-like quantum mechanical paths.
-Recently, the fractional Schr\"{o}dinger equation has been studied by several authors in the literatures.
-We refer the readers to \cite{kit} for scattering theory and \cite{Cho, guo, hong} for well posedness and ill posedness of nonlinear equations, respectively.
+The function $V(x)$ is often called {the} potential, the fractional Laplacian $(-\Delta)^\alpha$ is defined as a Fourier multiplier with symbol $|\xi|^{2\alpha}$.
+For $\alpha\in (0,1)$, the equation \eqref{equ1.01}-\eqref{equ1.02} was introduced by Laskin \cite{Laskin} as a result of extending the Feynman path integral, from the Brownian-like to Levy-like quantum mechanical paths.
+Recently, the fractional Schr\"{o}dinger equation has been studied extensively in literatures, since it appears naturally in problems involving nonlinear optics, plasma physics and other areas.
+We just refer the readers to \cite{DZF, HYZ, kit} for spectral and scattering theories and to \cite{Cho, guo, hong} for well posedness and ill posedness of nonlinear equations, respectively.

-In these papers as well as the most existing references on Schr\"{o}dinger equation, one often chooses $L^2-$based Sobolev spaces as the working space.
-The main reason lies in that the solution of

-may not be bounded in $L^p(\mathbbm{R}^n)$ if the initial data $u_0$ only belongs to $L^p(\mathbbm{R}^n)$, $p\neq 2$, see e.g. \cite{Hormander}.
-Nevertheless, the solution of \eqref{equ1.03} will be bounded in $L^p(\mathbbm{R}^n)$ if we impose further some smoothness assumptions on the data.
-Indeed, Brenner, Thom$\acute{e}$e and Wahlbin obtained (see \cite{BTW}, p.134) the following estimate